Chandrika372/Chandrika372/README.md

 ### Hola Amigos 👋, myself Chandrika Acharjee
+#### Deep Learning Enthusiast and passionate about Coding
 #### Connect with me:
 [Linkedin Profile](https://www.linkedin.com/in/chandrika-acharjee-2563a41ab)

 - 🔭 I’m currently working on ...Daily Coding & Web Development
-- 🌱 I’m currently learning ...Machine Learning, Data Structures, abd Data Science
+- 🌱 I’m currently learning ...Machine Learning, Data Structures, and Data Science
 - 👯 I’m looking to collaborate on ...CNN
 - 🤔 I’m looking for help with ...Android Development
 - 💬 Ask me about ...Anything